Reality TV workers need collective rights: media union

 "If (workers) depend on one or two pots, (they) become a dependent contractor," she said.

 But Lareau's disappointed the recommendations don't directly address the exemption of the TV and film industry.
 The report recommends the government make reviewing existing exemptions a priority, but doesn't single out the TV and film industry for review.
-The report does identify other exemptions, particularly those that apply to residential building janitors, superintendents and caretakers and pharmacists and information technology professionals.
+The report does identify other exemptions, particularly those that apply to residential building janitors, superintendents and caretakers, and pharmacists and information technology professionals.
 The report acknowledges the difficult working conditions of reality TV production, even describing it as the "Wild West" -- language the CMG has used.

 The report recommends the government conduct an inquiry with various groups involved in the arts and creative industries to see what changes could be beneficial.